SpectrixOfficial/Nebula-1/README.md

 ## Theres A Pesky Bug, How Do We Get Rid of?

-Awesome, Its Nice To See Some People Helping Our Bot, you Can Make Create an Issue relating to all things Nebula
+Awesome, Its Nice To See Some People Helping Our Bot, you Can [Create an Issue](https://github.com/EnterNewName/Nebula/issues/new) relating to all things Nebula